ubaldot/vim-replica/README.md

 #### Q. Is it possible to embed figures in the console?

+A: I am not a fan of inline figures, so I haven't tested but I will try to give you an answer anyway.
-A: Nope.
-In general, you cannot display figures in terminal emulators, even if some hacks could allow you to do that (for example using imagemagick).
+In general, you cannot display pictures in terminal emulators, but there are some that allows you to do that (I think kitty is one but there should be others out there).
-For having inline figures, you should use GUI applications like QtConsole or classic Jupyter notebooks.
+Hence, I think (but I may be wrong) it depends on if:

+ 1. The terminal emulator support that feature,
+ 2. The library that you are using allows inline figures.

+Again, I prefer floating, interactive figure, but it you succeed in displaying inline figures while using Replica, out of curiosity, please let us know. :)

 #### Q. When I call `:ReplicaConsoleToggle` the console window won't close.